kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 -->
 - Host network mode support is only targeted for privileged containers and pods.
 - Privileged pods can only consist of privileged containers.
 Standard Windows Server containers or other non-privileged containers will not be supported.
 This is because containers in a Kubernetes pod share an IP.
 For the privileged containers with host network mode, this container IP will be the host IP.
 As a result, a pod cannot consist of a privileged container with the host IP and an unprivileged Windows Server container(s) sharing a vNic on the host with a different IP, or vice versa.
 - We are currently investigating service mesh scenarios where privileged containers in a pod will need host networking access but run alongside non-privileged containers in a pod.
-This would require further changes and investigation.
+This would require further investigation and is out of scope for this KEP.

 ### Risks and Mitigations